 If vomiting occurs, turn your child’s head to the side so that there is no risk of his choking on inhaled vomit.
 If possible, keep his or her whole body turned on the side as well.

-- Normal temperature varies amongst individuals.
-Get to know your child's typical temperature by measuring it when they are healthy.
+- Normal temperature varies among individuals.
+Get to know your child’s typical temperature by measuring it when they are healthy.